ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

 # Adding and deleting clusters
 {: #cluster-adding-deleting}

-You can increase or decrease the capacity of your deployment by adding clusters to or deleting clusters from a *single-tenant* instance.
+You can add clusters to increase or delete clusters to decrease the capacity of your *single-tenant* instance deployment.
 VMware vCenter clusters are the building blocks of VMware Cloud Director resource pools and are added to existing resource pools or are added as part of a resource pool creation.

 ## Procedure to add clusters to {{site.data.keyword.vcf-aas}} instances
 {: #cluster-adding-deleting-add-proc}